How to Interview Your Ruby on Rails Developer

 We’re not going to include all the questions you could ask, as that would take more than one article.
 For example, we decided to omit questions about code idioms and cunning expressions in Ruby.
-Also, we don’t want to give away all the questions which we might ask during an interview with a Ruby on Rails developer.
-We don't want a Ruby on Rails developer to simply look for answers on the Internet, as our main purpose is to ensure that we check the developer's grasp of the language and framework.
-We merely want to see how a Ruby software engineer expounds his or her knowledge of the domain.
+Also, we don’t want to give away all the questions which we might ask during an interview with a developer.
+We don't want a developer to simply look for answers on the Internet, as our main purpose is to ensure that we check the developer's grasp of the language and framework.
+We merely want to see how a Ruby software engineer expounds their knowledge of the domain.

 Now let's chalk out the structure of a Ruby on Rails interview.
 The article will be divided into several parts since we usually check separate domains of knowledge.
 Here is the structure we typically use: